tkcaccia/PROJECTOR/docs/Simulated data.md

   </p>
 </p>

-#### Generate simulated data of different noisy dimensions(1-20), then apply different algorithms and calculate the clustering efficiency of each one at different noisy levels using silhouette test.
+#### Simulated data of different noisy dimensions(1-20) are generated.
+Then apply different algorithms and calculate the clustering efficiency of each one at different noisy levels using silhouette test.

 ```
 noisy_dimension=c(0:20)